-The bad credit debt cycle - late payments, taking more debt, lower credit score, and the scramble for new credit to pay off increasingly expensive debt – is frustrating, stressful and unproductive.
-Finding the right track to debt freedom, or how to consolidate bad credit debt, is not an easy task, as you need to switch tracks, and change your spending habits.
+The bad credit debt cycle - late payments, increasing your debt load, lower credit score, and the scramble for new credit to pay off increasingly expensive debt – is frustrating, stressful and unproductive.

 Knowing that you have financial problems is easy.
 It is not usually so easy to deal with your bad credit debt problems.
 Emergency bills, loss of income or overspending are three common reasons for debt problems.
 Here are some signs of bad credit: